 Patients interested in improving their nose appearance with a natural profile that fits their facial appearance need a qualified rhinoplasty plastic surgeon – one who will recognize your unique facial structure and respect your aesthetic differences.

-As a double board-certified rhinoplasty surgeon, Dr. Sajjadian has extensive training and experience in all types of rhinoplasty.
+As a triple board-certified rhinoplasty surgeon, Dr. Sajjadian has extensive training and experience in all types of rhinoplasty.
 View his incredible before-and-after gallery to see examples of his work.

 Differences Between Traditional and Ethnic Rhinoplasty